-Spilled material, where dust is generated, may overexpose cleanup personnel to respirable crystalline silica-containing dust.
+Wet product should be removed from roads or other surfaces where it may interfere with traffic.
+If hardened material is spilled and dust is generated, cleanup personnel may be exposed to respirable crystalline silica.
 Do not dry sweep or use compressed air for clean-up.
 Wetting of spilled material and/or use of respiratory protective equipment may be necessary.